The Burmese Harp

 So, right away, he’s clearly an exceptional and gifted human being.
 When a dependable man is needed to go on a mission to convince an overmatched battalion of Japanese soldiers, unaware that Japan has lost the war, to surrender to the encroaching British army, the Captain tabs Mizushima to go.
 Without hesitation.

-So now, not only is he exceptional, but he’s also the most dependable and a trusted member of the regiment.
 And from this point forward, he is only going to improve and become more enlightened.
 Your typical hero has to overcome several obstacles along a journey, both internal and external, that either ends in victory or defeat, however those concepts are defined by the narrative.
 They usually have to prove themselves in some way before the goal can be reached and the character arc can be completed.

 But that’s not the case here.
 From the beginning our hero is the cream of the crop, so what is his arc?